 1997 we've provided the Mt.
 Airy area with reliable, affordable automotive

-maintenance and repair services including 4x4 Services, Alignment, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Inspections and Emissions, Maintenance Services, Miscellaneous Services, Tires, Transmission Services and Undercar Services.
+maintenance and repair services including 4x4 Services, AC Repair, Alignment, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Maintenance Services, Miscellaneous Services, Tires, Transmission Services and Undercar Services.

 We have experience servicing all makes and models of domestic and import vehicles, and we're honored to keep vehicles throughout the Mt.
 Airy area reliable and well-maintained.
 Our skillful mechanics will take great care of your vehicle too, quickly diagnosing any problems and offering cost-effective solutions to get you back on the road.

 Call Twin Ridge Auto and Light Truck Service today at 301-829-6100, or just drop by the shop!
 Either way, we're looking forward to providing you with reliable automotive service!

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.

 The cooling system should be completely flushed and refilled about every 24 months.
 The level, condition, and concentration of coolant should be checked.
 (A 50/50 mix of anti-freeze and water is usually recommended.)

 Never remove the radiator cap until the engine has thoroughly cooled.
 The tightness and condition of drive belts, clamps and hoses should be checked by a pro.

 Change your oil and oil filter as specified in your manual, or more often (every 3,000 miles) if you make frequent short jaunts, extended trips with lots of luggage or tow a trailer.